fabio-miranda/fabio-miranda.github.io/courses/cs425-spring-2021/cs425-spring-2021-syllabus.md

 - Computer Graphics by Professor [Daniele Panozzo](https://cs.nyu.edu/~panozzo/) at New York University
 - Interactive Computer Graphics by Professor [Claudio Silva](https://vgc.poly.edu/~csilva/) and Jonathas Costa at New York University

+Some slides adapted from Angel and Shreiner: Interactive Computer Graphics 7th Ed.

-CS 425 contains new assignments, and new lectures on WebGL, shadows, and spatial queries.
+CS425 contains new assignments, and new lectures on WebGL, shadows, and spatial queries.

 ***

 ### Course Pre-Requisites
-CS 251 Data Structures.
+CS251 Data Structures.

 Previous experience with JavaScript is helpful (but not required).